Action #2209

 WStat corresponds to the case of Poisson signal with measured Poisson background, as opposed to the case already implemented of Poisson signal with modeled Poisson background.
 See for example the XSpec description (see Poisson data with Poisson background).

-#2 Updated by Tibaldo Luigi over 6 years ago
+#2 Updated by Tibaldo Luigi about 7 years ago

 • % Done changed from 0 to 90